joshkil/lexgo/README.md

 ```
 Python Package Index: https://pypi.org/project/lexgo/

-If you aren't familiar with Python and have trouble with the install.
-You can read the python.org article [Using Python on Mac OSX](https://docs.python.org/3/using/mac.html).
+If you aren't familiar with Python and have trouble with the install, you can read the python.org article [Using Python on Mac OSX](https://docs.python.org/3/using/mac.html).
 The article recommends an installer distributed by python.org.
 Personally, I like to use [Homebrew](https://brew.sh/) for installing applications on Mac, but [Anaconda](https://www.anaconda.com/download/) is also very popular.

 ### Windows